sphero-inc/Sphero-iOS-SDK/README.md

 ---

- * [HelloWorld](https://github.com/orbotix/Sphero-iOS-SDK/tree/master/samples/HelloWorld) - Connect to Sphero and blick the LED.
+ * [HelloWorld](https://github.com/orbotix/Sphero-iOS-SDK/tree/master/samples/HelloWorld) - Connect to Sphero and blink the LED.
 This is the most compact and easy to follow sample for dealing with Sphero.
 It is also the default project for the template installer.

 * [ButtonDrive](https://github.com/orbotix/Sphero-iOS-SDK/tree/master/samples/ButtonDrive) - Drive Sphero with simple buttons on screen, just a notch above helloworld.